King George Sound

 The sound covers an area of 110 km2 and varies in depth from 10 to 35 m.
 Situated at its western shore is the city of Albany.

 The sound is bordered by the mainland to the north, by Vancouver Peninsula on the west, and by Bald Head and Flinders Peninsula to the south.
 Although the sound is open water to the east, the waters are partially protected by Breaksea Island and Michaelmas Island.
-There are two harbours located within the sound, Princess Royal Harbour to the west and Oyster Harbour to the north.
+There are two harbours as extensions of the sound, Princess Royal Harbour to the west and Oyster Harbour to the north.
 Each receives excellent protection from winds and heavy seas.
 Princess Royal Harbour was Western Australia's only deep-water port for around 70 years until the Fremantle Inner Harbour was opened in 1897.